EnvelopSound/Earshot/README.md

 Earshot is based on [pkviet's](https://github.com/pkviet) forks of [FFmpeg](https://github.com/pkviet/FFmpeg) and [OBS](https://github.com/pkviet/obs-studio) which enable AAC encoding and decoding for up to 16 channels.

-Earshot is GPL licensed as it uses ffmpeg binaries compiled with GPL codecs such as libx264.
+Earshot is GPL licensed, as it uses ffmpeg binaries compiled with GPL codecs including libx264.

 ## Motivation ##